mattdesl/fika/README.md

 fika my-plugin --build
 ```

 This will generate assets into `./dist/my-plugin`.
+You can then publish your plugin!

 ## License